Ikejrmillsowoo/TreesGrowDownward/README.md

 Take a look at Node.java, it's a very simple container to hold our Integer object.

-Now, what operations do yo need to implement in TreeOneZero.java?
+Now, what operations do you need to implement in TreeOneZero.java?

 ## Some Common Operations